Using Enterprise PKS

 This section describes how to use Enterprise Pivotal Container Service (Enterprise PKS).

 Note: Because Enterprise PKS does not currently support the Kubernetes Service Catalog or the GCP Service Broker, binding clusters to Kubernetes services is not supported.

 The procedures for using Enterprise PKS have the following prerequisites:

 You must have an external TCP or HTTPS load balancer configured to forward traffic to the PKS API endpoint.
-For more information, see Installing Enterprise PKS.
+For more information, see the Configure External Load Balancer section of Installing Enterprise PKS for your IaaS.

 You must know the address of your PKS API endpoint and have a UAA-created user account that has been granted Enterprise PKS cluster access.
-For more information, see Managing Cluster Access and Permissions.
+For more information, see Managing Users in Enterprise PKS with UAA.

 Note: If your Enterprise PKS installation is integrated with NSX-T, use the DNAT IP address assigned in the Retrieve the Enterprise PKS Endpoint section of Installing Enterprise PKS on vSphere with NSX-T Integration.

 - Logging in to Enterprise PKS

 Please send any feedback you have to email@example.com.